 Full time employment outside clinic and didactic course is not recommended.
 The long hours required may adversely affect the student's ability to meet assignment deadlines, or the ability to function at clinical effectively.
-(8/2020) (8/2021)
+Outside obligations or commitments do not excuse absence or failure to complete work or meet requirements.